Hilton Hawaiian Village: Hilton Hotels and Resorts

 Conrad Hilton bought half of the resort from Henry J. Kaiser in 1961.
 Hilton Hotels & Resorts assumed management on February 1, 1961, renaming the resort the Hilton Hawaiian Village.
 It cost $21.5 million USD when it was purchased in 1961, which was considered an unusually high price.
 Elvis Presley stayed at the hotel soon after while filming Blue Hawaii.
+Elvis would later hold his Aloha From Hawaii concert at this hotel in 1973, making this hotel the home of the first ever worldwide satellite concert.
 In 1968, the resort's iconic Rainbow Tower opened, with the world's largest and tallest ceramic tile mosaic on its facade, an image of a rainbow measuring 26 feet wide and 286 feet tall, which required over 16,000 individual tiles.
 The Tapa Tower was added in 1982, and the original Ocean Tower was gutted and rebuilt in 1987, with the addition of two floors, at which point it was renamed the Ali'i Tower.
 The 25-story Kalia Tower was added in 2001.

 The hotel might be best known as the location for the popular TV series Hawaiian Eye, which aired on ABC from 1959 to 1963.
 (The purchase by Hilton was duly noted by the changed signage in 1961.)
 However, only second-unit footage was filmed there; the bulk of the series was shot at Warner Bros.' studio in Burbank.

 In 1999, The Hilton Hawaiian Village was used as a taping location for two weeks of Wheel of Fortune episodes.
 It would again be used for taping sessions in 2001.

 In 2006, Hilton Hotels received $25 million in settlement of its lawsuit over toxic mold grown in the Hilton Hawaiian Village's Kalia Tower.
 Then, in 2015, the hotel was inducted into Historic Hotels of America, the official program of the National Trust for Historic Preservation.

 Today, the Hilton Hawaiian Village Hotel sits on over 22 acre of beachfront property, near the Ala Moana Center.
 It features the largest swimming pool in Waikiki, over twenty-two restaurants, exotic wildlife, and botanical gardens, Duke's Lagoon and historical exhibits on loan from the Bishop Museum.